 There is no overall index to bankruptcy files held in Christchurch, although the following are indexed:

 - Christchurch Official Assignee’s files (including Timaru) 1884-1996

 - Official Assignee’s files for Ashburton 1879-1930

-Permission must be granted by the Ministry of Economic Development to view those Official Assignee files which are less than 70 years old.
+Permission must be granted to view those Official Assignee files which are less than 70 years old.
 Archives New Zealand can provide you with contact details.